Real-life story about buying a damaged expired domain name.

-For one, it put a very popular keyword or exact match domain back in good standing with search engines.
+For one, it puts a very popular keyword or exact match domain back in good standing with search engines.

-In addition, I was able to make roughly $75-100 per month using Adsense while awaiting for the domain and website to return to good standing.
+In addition, I was able to make roughly $75-100 per month using Adsense while waiting for the domain and website to return to good standing.

 Should you buy an expired domain name for your business to use?

-Again, I don’t recommend buying severely damaged expired domains that have been used as church and burn websites or been used in scams of any type.
+Again, I don’t recommend buying severely damaged expired domains that have been used as a church and burn websites or have been used in scams of any type.

-As for their expired domain, my guess is that they will either hold onto the domain and not renew when the time comes.
+As for their expired domain, my guess is that they will either hold onto the domain or not renew when the time comes.